10/15/2024 • 6 min read

 Compete cultures tackle time-sensitive tasks that drive solutions to market efficiently.
 They work effectively in all types of environments, but they too benefit greatly from the speed and effectiveness in-person collaboration can deliver in ways remote collaboration can’t.

-Ultimately, there are many reasons to want employees back in the office, but perhaps none more important than nurturing the natural relationships between coworkers and teammates.
-In turn, in-person work can clearly support better collaboration, improved creativity and innovation, and stronger outcomes as a result.
+Ultimately, there are many reasons to want employees in the office, but perhaps none more important than nurturing the natural relationships between coworkers and teammates.
+In turn, in-person work can clearly support better office collaboration, improved creativity and innovation, and stronger outcomes outcomes.

 Tags: